 - skin redness,

 - red rash.

-Signs and symptoms of fungal skin infections vary depending on the location of the infection and may also include
+Symptoms and signs of fungal skin infections vary depending on the location of the infection and may also include:

 - softened red skin in body fold areas,

 Symptoms and signs of eczema also include: